-So, you’re in the market for a new phone and it must run Android — we have you covered.
+So, you’re in the market for a new phone and it must run Android.
+Don’t worry, we have you covered.
 We test countless Android smartphones at Digital Trends to find out exactly what they’re capable of and we love to compare them.
-We cut this list into four categories based on different budgets.
+We divided this list into four categories based on different budgets.
 For each one, we offer our top pick and any alternatives we think are worth mentioning.

-For the ultimate, cutting-edge, and refined Android experience, you must go with Google.
+For the ultimate, cutting-edge, refined Android experience, you must go with Google.
 As the platform’s developer, Google is uniquely well-placed to design a device that can get the best out of Android.
-The Pixel 2 XL is the best Android phone we’ve ever used.
-It’s the perfect size for one-handed use, the software is elegant and uncluttered, it’s a smooth performer, and we like the crisp, 6-inch OLED screen is small by modern standards, but it will be plenty for most people.
+The Pixel 3 is the best Android phone we’ve ever used.
+It’s the perfect size for one-handed use, the software is elegant and uncluttered, and it’s an extremely smooth performer.
+The crisp, 5.5-inch OLED screen is small by modern standards, but it will be plenty for most people.
 If you crave a bigger screen, then you might consider the Pixel 3 XL, though we find the ugly notch off-putting.

-What really elevates the Pixel 2 XL to the top of the Android pile is the camera.
-It tops our list of the best camera phones for a reason — excellent dynamic range, incredible detail, and wonderful portrait selfies.
+What really elevates the Pixel 3 to the top of the Android pile is the camera.
+It tops our list of the best camera phones for a number of reasons: Excellent dynamic range, incredible detail, and wonderful portrait selfies.
 There are also some groundbreaking A.I. features here, including call screening and the forthcoming Google Duplex which can make reservations for you.
-Throw in the free cloud storage, timely software updates and security patches, and we have a clear winner.
-All this being said, Google is widely expected to unveil the Pixel 3 and Pixel 3 XL in early October, so you may as well wait to see if the new phones are worth shelling out for, or for a price drop on the Pixel 2 series.
+Throw in the free cloud storage, timely software updates, and security patches, and we have a clear winner.

 Buy it now from:

 Worth considering: The Asus Zenfone 5Z offers zippy performance, stylish design, and a decent camera.
 You might also want to check out the Moto Z3 Play for great battery life and Moto Mods support.
-The cheaper Honor Play is a great pick for gamers, with a dual lens camera, big screen, and some A.I. smarts, though we’re not in love with the EMUI software.
+The cheaper Honor Play is a great pick for gamers, with a dual lens camera, big screen, and solid battery life, though we’re not in love with the EMUI software.
 It also may be hard to get in the U.S.

 With great build quality, long battery life, and smooth performance, the Nokia 6.1 is tough to beat at less than $300.
-We like the metal body with the copper accent lines and this is a durable handset.
-The fact that it runs stock Android as part of the Android One program means it squeezes the most from the mid-range processor, and will also get software updates ahead of many of its competitors.
+We like the metal body with the copper accent lines and the phone’s durability.
+The fact that it runs stock Android as part of the Android One program means it squeezes the most from the midrange processor, and will also get software updates ahead of many of its competitors.
 The camera is also capable for a phone at this price.